City-of-Helsinki/helsinki-design-system/site/README.md

   **Solution:** Run `$(npm bin)/gatsby clean` or manually remove .cache folder to clean up cache files.
 Then try to run the build again.

 - **Development: A new local component is not available when trying to import from the hds-react in the site**:
-  1. Review that all component exports exist in hds-react package
+  1. Review that all component exports exist in hds-react package.
+Check the hds-react [DEVELOPMENT.md](../packages/react/DEVELOPMENT.md) for more information.
   2. Remove old build folders from package-folders
   3. Run ```bash yarn build``` in the root folder of the repository.
 This will build the local libraries into root node_modules as installed libraries.